sandervanvugt/van-vugt-kubernetes/ckad-pod-troubleshooting/step3.md

 `echo $MYDBPOD`{{execute}}

 Good!
 Now that we know that we see the right information, let's continue and figure out what's happening on the Pod.
+If necessary, repeat this command until you no longer see ContainerCreating in the output, it may take a minute to get there.

 `kubectl describe pod $MYDBPOD | grep -A 6 State`{{execute}}